marifyo/fggcosha/about.md

 ## How to Help

-There are different ways in which you can support the FGGC Onitsha - USA/Canada Alumni Association and its mission.
+There are various ways in which you can support the FGGC Onitsha - USA/Canada Alumni Association and its mission.

 ### Membership
 > Our members are our foundation